 The US-CERT Current Activity web page is a regularly updated summary of the most frequent, high-impact types of security incidents currently being reported to the US-CERT.

-Adobe has released a security advisory to alert users of a vulnerability affecting Adobe Shockwave Player.
-This vulnerability may allow an attacker to execute arbitrary code or cause a denial-of-service condition.
+US-CERT is aware of a vulnerability affecting Microsoft Internet Explorer 8.
+This vulnerability is due to improper handling of circular memory references.
+Exploitation of this vulnerability may allow an attacker to execute arbitrary code in the context of the user or cause a denial-of-service condition.